pgalonza/Notes/development/python/python.md

 * **filter()** - method filters the given sequence with the help of a function that tests each element in the sequence to be true or not.
 * **collections.defaultdict()** - dict subclass that calls a factory function to supply missing values.
 * **pickle** - python object serialization.
+* **any** - return True if any element of the iterable is true.
+If the iterable is empty, return False.

 ## Statements